Advent

 We all have family trees, why not honor Jesus’ family tree?
 The Jesse Tree is a tradition that follows biblical stories from creation to the birth of Jesus, showing Jesus’ family tree and reminding us of the centuries of expectant hope of the Jewish people for the coming of the savior.
 This tradition places ornaments on a Christmas tree, adding the story of salvation history to the traditional family Christmas ornaments.

-You can follow along with the stories for each day here or buy your own Jesse Tree ornaments on Etsy, and other websites.
+You can follow along with the stories for each day here or buy your own Jesse Tree ornaments.
 Make sure to have your Bible ready to read through each story as you go!

 Advent Calendars